fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVNet.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppVNet** cmdlet retrieves information about azure_2 RemoteApp virtual networks in Microsoft Azure.
+The **Get-AzureRemoteAppVNet** cmdlet retrieves information about Azure RemoteApp virtual networks in Microsoft Azure.
 This cmdlet returns an object that contains information about a specified virtual network.
 If no virtual network is specified, this cmdlet returns information about all the virtual networks in the current subscription.